FAQs

 • I’ve loved wordplay since long before I loved pottery.
 “I was stressing so I began making pottery” uses imperfect tense.
 And my pots are imperfect and I’m tense.
 Sure, the pots are meant to be imperfect (they aren’t ‘seconds’, they’re just not ‘perfectly round/smooth/even/symmetrical’) and I’m less tense than I was, but the name still fits.

 • Imperfect Tense Pottery loves being handled with thoughtful intent.
 It is not, nor is it intended to be, perfectly smooth.
-Some parts may be bumpy or even sharp.
-The textures should be reasonably clear in the images, and I try to note in the descriptions if there might be anything on a part you’re likely to touch that could be missed in the images.
-Even so, I can’t mark every single nip and nodule.
-How you interact with yours is up to you.
+The textures should be reasonably clear in the images, but feel free to ask about specific pieces.
+Of course, how you interact with yours is up to you.

 • Safely shipping pottery is neither easy nor cheap.
 Safely shipping nonstandard-sized or -shaped pottery is even less easy.
 I do my best, and so far, packages have consistently arrived safely.
 I prioritize safety over speed and size.